CONTEXTUAL UNDERSTANDING

 Before anything is drawn or priced, we need to understand the project properly.
 The site, the budget realities, the design intent and the things the brief doesn't say yet.

-Direct questions asked early are cheaper than surprises on site.
+Direct questions and early discussions.
 This stage sets the scope, the team, and the expectations that carry through everything that follows.

 02 DESIGN & COLLABORATE

-Design coordination isn't a handoff.
-It's an ongoing conversation between W/DC, the architect, and the consultants.
-We get involved early so that what's drawn can be built the way it was intended.
+Design coordination is an ongoing conversation between W/DC, the architect, and the client.
+We learn, comprehend and ensure what's drawn can be built the way it was intended.

 03 DELIVER